-Car shipping from San Francisco, California to Chicago, Illinois
+Car shipping from San Francisco, CA to Chicago, IL

 Mike De Candia